 Marine Debris Prevention through Science Literacy

-The NOAA Marine Debris Program is partnering with Nature’s Academy to engage fifth grade students in Manatee County, Florida in a hands-on educational program that increases knowledge and fosters behavior change to prevent marine debris.
+The NOAA Marine Debris Program partnered with Nature’s Academy to engage fifth grade students in Manatee County, Florida in a hands-on educational program that increased knowledge and fostered behavior change to prevent marine debris.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant